 What is Invalid User Activity (IVA)?

 According to Google, Invalid User Activity occurs when a real person interacts with an ad but not out of genuine interest.
+These deceptive interactions can often artificially inflate an advertiser’s costs and publisher’s earnings.
 Some invalid activity is unintentional, such as when a user attempts to click a link but instead clicks an ad.
 Other invalid activity is categorically fraudulent; for example, when publishers encourage users to click their ads, whether that be through a direct request or by intentionally placing an ad unit where it will be mistaken for other site content.

 Deceptive tactics that encourage invalid user activity are detrimental to the user experience and offer no value to advertisers.
 Because of this, Google keeps a close eye on any invalid activity and is quick to notify publishers of any violations which can result in disabled ad serving or account termination.
 Examples of invalid user activity include: